ainzzorl/goodcode/_articles/jest-test-sequencer.md

 ## Implementation details

 The [sorting method](https://github.com/facebook/jest/blob/master/packages/jest-test-sequencer/src/index.ts#L86-L113) implementing the logic described above.
-The code is straighforward enough to not require further explanation.
+The code is straightforward enough to not require further explanation.

 Note that newly added tests will run after failed tests but before the rest of other tests.